google/oboe/samples/LiveEffect/README.md

 - oboe::I16
 - stereo or mono

+### Customizing the App

+If you want to customize the effects processing then modify the onBothStreamsReady() method in "src/main/cpp/FullDuplexPass.h"

 ### Caveats
 When first time starting audio devices, the stream may not be stable.
 The symptom is the strange callback pattern.
 This sample waits half a second for audio system to stablize.
 It is an estimate, it would vary on different platforms.